daronphang/coding_resources/python/basics.md

 ## Sequence Types:
 An ordered list of items.
 String, list, tuple, range, bytes and bytearray.
+Dictionaries are ordered from 3.6 onwards.

 ## Type Conversions:
 ```